 Click here for more information about the Allegra Johnson Prize and other scholarship and prize opportunities.

-To read excerpts from the manuscripts of the three finalists, go here:
+To read excerpts from the manuscripts of the finalists, go here: